Idem-AI/idem/apps/ideploy/README.md

 # Cloud

-If you do not want to self-host Coolify, there is a paid cloud version available: [app.ideploy.io](https://app.ideploy.io)
+If you do not want to self-host Ideploy, there is a paid cloud version available: [app.ideploy.io](https://app.ideploy.io)

 For more information & pricing, take a look at our landing page [ideploy.io](https://ideploy.io).

 ## Why should I use the Cloud version?

-The recommended way to use Coolify is to have one server for Coolify and one (or more) for the resources you are deploying.
+The recommended way to use Ideploy is to have one server for Ideploy and one (or more) for the resources you are deploying.
 A server is around 4-5$/month.

-By subscribing to the cloud version, you get the Coolify server for the same price, but with:
+By subscribing to the cloud version, you get the Ideploy server for the same price, but with:

 - High-availability
 - Free email notifications